The Fermionic Entanglement Entropy of the Vacuum State of a Schwarzschild Black Hole Horizon: Estimating the Error Terms

 \subsubsection{Error Terms with Small Support}

-We use this methods for terms which do not depend on~$u$ and~$u'$ and which in~$\xi$ are supported in a small neighborhood of the origin.
+We use this method for terms which do not depend on~$u$ and~$u'$ and which in~$\xi$ are supported in a small neighborhood of the origin.
 More precisely, these terms are of the form

 Since these operators are translation invariant, we do not need to apply the translation operator~$T_{u_0}$.
-This also shows that the error corresponding to these terms can be estimated independent of $u_0$.
-For the estimate we will use the following result from \cite{sobolev-pseudo}:
+This also shows that the error corresponding to these terms can be estimated independent of~$u_0$.
+For the estimate we will apply Proposition~\ref{prp72}.
+As an example, consider